When you think about sharpening drills, it seems like a job for experienced people.

 The second type of knob, which I used to secure the jig at the correct angle, is much smaller.

 To make these I took a dowel, sawed it in half, and drilled a hole in the center of the dowel.

-A nail was fixed in that hole with epoxy glue.
+Then I took a nail and fixed it into that hole with epoxy glue.

 Now insert a drill into the clamping block and make sure the cut of the drill is horizontal.

-Now let the drill just slide along the grinding wheel and check regularly whether the drill is sufficiently sharpened.
+Now let the drill just slide along the grinding wheel and check regularly whether you were able to sufficiently sharpen the drill.